 Prater’s unique design will make you feel like a nostalgic adventure, far away from the real world.
 In addition, This amusement park is not only beautiful itself, but It also gives you a unique experience with nature.

 You can become one with the Stadtpark and see the amazing landscape of water meadows along the way.
-Also, you can take a promenade through Hauptallee Avenue while you delight yourself with the chestnut blossom at its finest.
+Also, you can walk the promenade through Hauptallee Avenue while you delight yourself with the chestnut blossom at its finest.
+Isn’t that stunning?

 How To Get There